tmnarayan/tmnarayan.github.io/rsvp.md

 <div id='welcome'></div>
 <div id='forms'></div>
 <div id='error' style="display: none">
-Sorry, we couldn't find your invitation.
+Sorry, we couldn't find your invitation.<br>

-Is there an alternate spelling of your name?
+Is there an alternate spelling of your name?<br>

-If you continue to have trouble, just email me your RSVP directly at *trevor dot narayan at gmail dot com*.
+If you continue to have trouble, just email me your RSVP directly at
+<em>trevor dot narayan at gmail dot com<em>. ❤️
 </div>